apache/infrastructure-website/content/pages/project-site.md

 You can use any other tool that generates static HTML pages, or hand-code those pages.
 You then check them into your project's website repository.
 The check-in will trigger a site update.

+#### Custom website directives using .htaccess files ####
+Project websites can make use of .htaccess files for setting up custom redirects and other tweaks to the handling of requests.
+The default [AllowOverride](https://httpd.apache.org/docs/2.4/mod/core.html#allowoverride) setting is `All`, which generally enables any sort of redirects or rewrites (using `RewriteRule`, `Redirect`, etc.).
+Some project websites have custom settings in their dedicated virtual host configuration, which may require asking the Infrastructure Team for assistance.
+If you are in doubt, ask.

 ### Tools not supported

 #### GitHub Pages